cvkittler/Metamorphic-Manufacturing/README.md

 Each independant subsystem of the project has it's code in a seperate branch:
 - The high level command program is on the branch `ABB-ROS`
 - The End of Arm Tooling program is on the branch `EOAT_ros`
+- The Outlier Detection code is on the brach `Outlier-Detection`

 Documentation for each subsystem can be found in the respective readme files for each branch, linked here for convenience